Help provide local food, enhance an urban wildlife area and improve the space for the community! Please read all the info below before applying.

 Share your knowledge, experience and energy and help preserve this fantastic urban green space for generations to come.
 Grow local food and help maintain the community’s connection with nature & wildlife.

-Planting, harvesting, watering, digging, weeding, cutting back, mowing and hedge trimming.
-We also need help with publicity, supporting others to volunteer, fund-raising, machinery maintenance, site design, forest gardening, permaculture and any other skills you think would help.
+Planting, harvesting, watering, digging, weeding, cutting back, mowing, hedge trimming etc. We also need help with publicity, supporting others to volunteer, fund-raising, machinery maintenance, site design, forest gardening, permaculture and any other skills you think would help.

 Once you’ve submitted the form, we will let you know the outcome within a couple of weeks.
 If your application is shortlisted, we will arrange for you to come for a trial session to get to know the place and people, talk through health and safety, and participate in tasks.